-Social Security disability will not pay for college.
-However, those receiving disability benefits may be eligible for Vocational Rehabilitation benefits which can help pay for college and other types of training.
-There are also various disability-related scholarships and awards students can look into to supplement their educational expenses.
+Social Security Disability does not pay for college.
+However, those receiving disability benefits can seek Vocational Rehabilitation benefits, which can help pay for college and other types of training.
+There are also various disability-related scholarships and awards that can supplement students’ expenses.

-The SSA used to provide what was often referred to as “college student benefits,” but phased those out in 1981 when Congress passed the Reconciliation Act Repeal of Social Security.
-Currently, there is no specific education benefit offered with Social Security disability programs.
+The SSA used to provide “college student benefits” but phased those out in 1981.
+Currently, there is no specific education benefit offered with Social Security Disability programs.

-That being said, there are other state-funded programs that do help with tuition costs.
+That being said, there are other state-funded programs that help with tuition costs.
 It is important to note that these programs require applications; you don’t automatically qualify.

-The first source to look into is the Pennsylvania Office of Vocational Rehabilitation, or OVR.
-The OVR provides services to help persons with disabilities prepare for, obtain, or maintain employment — one of those services is help paying for college.
-You will have to apply for benefits, but many people who are not working because of a disability qualify.
+The first source to look into is the Pennsylvania Office of Vocational Rehabilitation (OVR).
+The OVR provides services to help persons with disabilities prepare for, obtain, or maintain employment – as well as help paying for college.

 The next place you can contact to inquire about getting help paying for college is the U.S. Department of Education (DoED).
 The DoED offers various federal student aid programs, such as Federal Pell Grants and Stafford Loans.
-For more information, visit the Federal Student Aid Information Center or call them at 800-433-3243.
+For more information, visit the Federal Student Aid Information Center, or call them at 1-800-433-3243.

 There are also a lot of opportunities specifically geared towards students with disabilities.
 Here are a few that you might want to research: